 (3) Subsection (2) does not prevent the owner or master of a vessel to which another vessel is made fast under that subsection from recovering from the owner or master of that other vessel damages for loss or damage occasioned by that making fast.

-110. Recovery of costs
+110. Recovering port authority’s s.
+107 costs

 (1) A port authority may recover —